cettia/cettia.github.io/guides/cettia-tutorial.md

 `ClusteredServer` class has two methods:

-1. `onpublish(Action<Map<String,Object>> action)` - The server intercepts the finder method calls to the wrapped server, converts them to messages and passes them to the argument action.
+1. `onpublish(Action<Map<String,Object>> action)` - The server intercepts the `find` method calls to the wrapped server, converts them to messages and passes them to the argument action.
 The action should publish a passed message to the cluster.
-1. `messageAction()` - This action accepts a published message and calls the wrapped server's finder method.
-It should be called with a message when it arrives from the cluster.
+1. `messageAction()` - This action accepts a published message and calls the wrapped server's `find` method.
+Its `on(Map<String,Object> message)` method should be called with a message when it arrives from the cluster.

 Just to give you an idea, with `server.onpublish(message -> server.messageAction().on(message));`, `ClusteredServer` will behave exactly the same as `DefaultServer`.
-Add the following code to the `CettiaConfigListener#contextInitialized` method:
+Append the following code to the `CettiaConfigListener#contextInitialized` method:

 ```java
 // Hazelcast part